 Sometimes oxygen tanks contain liquid oxygen, which allows for a smaller, lighter tank.
-Smaller, portable tanks can be filled with the oxygen from the larger tanks for use outside the home.
+Smaller, portable tanks can be filled with the oxygen from the larger tanks for use outside of the home.
 Liquid oxygen is also delivered at a concentration of 100%.
 In addition, liquid oxygen can be delivered at a higher rate of flow for a much longer period of time than a gas system.
 However, liquid oxygen is much more expensive than gas.
 Like gas, liquid oxygen tanks need to be kept level.
 Sometimes a bottle is attached to the tank to collect water vapor, which needs to be emptied and cleaned as necessary.

 Traditional tanks that contain compressed or liquid gas are advantageous because they do not need to be plugged into an electrical outlet.
 Instead, oxygen is released based on the pressure coming from the tank.
 However, they must be replaced as they empty out.